Intellection/docker-calico-route-reflector-init/README.md

 ### Example

-In this example, we're configuring the masters to be our route reflectors.
+In this example, we're configuring the masters to be our route reflectors, as part of the [choose and labels nodes](https://docs.projectcalico.org/v3.9/getting-started/kubernetes/hardway/configure-bgp-peering#choose-and-label-nodes) section of [Calico the hard way](https://docs.projectcalico.org/v3.9/getting-started/kubernetes/hardway).

 ```yaml
 kind: DaemonSet